What is an ACH hold? Why it happens and how to resolve it

 How ACH holds affect your business

-ACH holds are more than just a minor delay.
-They can directly affect your business’s cash flow, payment schedules, and operations.
-The impact isn’t all bad, though—they also help mitigate risk.
-Here’s how they might affect your day-to-day accounts payable processes:
+ACH holds are more than a minor delay.
+They can directly affect your cash flow, payment schedules, and operations.
+Understanding these effects is essential for effective cash management.

 What to do if you encounter an ACH hold

-Encountering an ACH hold can be frustrating, but since it’s a normal part of the ACH processing workflow, resolving it is often straightforward.
-Here’s what your business can do to address delays and get payments back on track:
+Encountering an ACH hold can be frustrating, but since it's a normal part of the ACH processing workflow, resolving it is often straightforward:

 - Track the transaction: Use your bank's online tools to monitor the status and expected settlement date